 Prime dry fly fishing on all the rivers in the Jackson Hole area.
 Some of the smaller streams may get a bit low in low water years so you have to fish the prime water in each stream.
 This is one of the best months for guided fishing trips on the Snake River.

 Some people say that October offers some of the best fly fishing of the season.
-While that may be debatable, it certainly offers great fly fishing without the crowds you get earlier in the season.
-Early in October the Snake drops from its summer level to a much lower winter flows.
+While that’s debatable, it certainly offers great fly fishing without the crowds you get earlier in the season.
+Early in October the Snake drops from its summer level to much lower winter flows.
 When this happens the fish become more concentrated and the fishing is great.
 The tributaries are all open at that time of the year and the water is low.
 The fish are concentrated in pods in the tributaries; when you find one you will generally find several.
 You do, however, need to be better prepared for weather.
 Just about anything can happen at that time of the year.

 The Snake is open for fishing but the tributaries are closed.
 The Snake is usually only good fishing for a short period of time during the middle of the day.
 The South Fork is generally fairly good fishing with streamers and Blue Wing Olives most of the month.
 Jackson Lake once again opens for fishing and is generally good.
 Fishing closes in Yellowstone Park early in the month.
 The Henry’s Fork has good hatches of Blue Wing Olives.

 During December the ice may be thick enough to fish on Jackson Lake; beware for possible thin spots.
-The Snake, South Fork, Salt and Henry’s Fork all have areas open but the feasibility of fly fishing will depend on the weather.
+The Snake, South Fork, Salt, and Henry’s Fork all have areas open but the feasibility of fly fishing will depend on the weather.
 Snowshoes may be necessary to access rivers.
 Check with our pro fly shop for specifics.